antzGames/gdx-ode4j/README.md

 The following online [ODE HOWTO entry](https://ode.org/wiki/index.php/HOWTO_fixed_vs_variable_timestep) discusses how to incorporate this limitation into a game.

 Using `vsync=true` in your game launch configuration helps, but some people might run at 60hz, while others might run at 50Hz, 75Hz, 144Hz.
+This means that objects will fall/interact at different speeds on these different refresh rates.

-Below is some example code that you can use to force physics to only update at a fixed interval (timestep).
+Below is example code that you can use to force physics to only update at a fixed interval (timestep).

 ```java
 public static final float MIN_FRAME_LENGTH = 1f/60f;